MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

   + [SQL Server 2017 updates](https://sqlserverupdates.com/sql-server-2017-updates/)
   + [SQL Server 2016 updates](https://sqlserverupdates.com/sql-server-2016-updates/)

-3. Select the latest cumulative update.
-An executable is downloaded and extracted automatically.
+3. Select the latest cumulative update to download the executable.

 4. Get corresponding CAB files for R and Python.
 For download links, see [CAB downloads for cumulative updates on SQL Server in-database analytics instances](sql-ml-cab-downloads.md).

-5. Transfer all files to the same folder on the offline computer.
+5. Transfer all files, executable and CAB files, to the same folder on the offline computer.

 6. Run Setup.
 Accept the licensing terms, and on the Feature selection page, review the features for which cumulative updates are applied.
 You should see every feature installed for the current instance, including machine learning features.